That's What I Said: Fully-Controllable Talking Face Generation: Experiments

+Our framework is trained on VoxCeleb2~\cite{chung2018voxceleb2} and evaluated on both VoxCeleb2 and MEAD~\cite{wang2020mead}.
 VoxCeleb2 includes 6,112 different identities and over 1 million utterances.
 Of the total identities, 5,994 are used for training, while the remaining identities are reserved for testing.
 We follow the pre-processing procedure proposed in~\cite{siarohin2019first} to ensure the consistent visual quality of videos.

 To evaluate one-shot talking face generation performance, we utilise the MEAD dataset, which comprises emotional faces featuring more than 30 actors and eight emotion categories at three intensity levels.
 To conduct the evaluation, we randomly choose five speakers and five videos for each emotion category, and we only use the frontal-view videos from this dataset for testing purposes.